The rivers run through it, and Jon Tester wants them protected for Montana

 “There is going to be more and more pressure put on the air and the water every day,” Tester warned when he announced the bill along the Gallatin River in late October.
 “We are really past the time to do something about it.”

-His call to action comes at a crucial time for Montana.
+His call to action comes at a crucial juncture for Montana.
 The census will have to confirm its pandemic-induced swell in population, but the signs are abundant.
 In Gallatin County — which includes several rivers in Tester’s measure and is one of the nation’s fastest-growing counties — the price of a home rose nearly 61 percent last year to $699,000.
 Out-of-state license plates are no longer an anomaly, crowds bloat once-lonely trails and rivers, and locals long for a harsh winter to chase off the newcomers.

 The state’s politics are shifting, too.
 Splitting tickets is a source of pride for many residents, but Tester has seen his party’s fortunes plummet.
 In November, Republicans handily won every statewide and federal race and added seats to their legislative majorities.
 Once predictably purple, Montana went full-on red — the first presidential election year that a party has run the table since 1936, according to Chuck Johnson, the dean of the state’s political reporters.